MohamedxSalah/MicaBlur-Firefox/README.md

 # MicaBlur-Firefox
-A simple chrome.css file for Firefox, that enables better mica ui for the browser and scrollable bookmark bar
+A simple chrome.css file for Firefox, that enables better mica ui for the browser, rounded tabs and scrollable bookmark bar

 # install